Welcome to the Partnership

 We engage in advocacy, research and coalition building to increase the number and kinds of people who are advocating for sufficient investments in Maine’s “care economy” – both the workforce and the care infrastructure, collaborating on innovative solutions and initiatives to grow and more efficiently deploy a quality workforce, and promoting care as a valuable and honorable profession.

-Maine’s Essential Care & Support Workforce Partnership presents a webinar on
+The logo for Maine's Essential Care & Support Workforce Partnership

 Sign Up to Join the Partnership Today!